pzs19/pzs19.github.io/_pages/about.md

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 One paper accepted by EMNLP 2023.
-Thanks for all colleborators!
+Thanks for all collaborators!
 - *2023.10*: &nbsp;🎉🎉 One paper accepted by Briefings in Bioinformatics 2023.
-Thanks for all colleborators!
+Thanks for all collaborators!
 - *2023.09*: &nbsp;🎉🎉 One paper accepted by NeurIPS 2023.
-Thanks for all colleborators!
+Thanks for all collaborators!

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">NeurIPS 2023</div><img src='images/fabind.png' alt="sym" width="100%"></div></div>